 Assistant Secretary for Student Life, Office of the Secretary and Vice President for Student Life

-Chair, The Wellness Project Committee; Secretary and Vice President for Student Life
+Chair, The Wellness Project Committee; Secretary and Vice President for University Life

 Director of Wellness and Health Education at Yale Health